Jane Williams (Ysgafell)

 Jane Williams (1 February 1806 - 15 March 1885) was a Welsh writer, often known by her bardic name of Ysgafell.
-She is sometimes confused with her contemporary, Maria Jane Williams.

 Williams was born in Chelsea, and raised at Neuadd Felen, near Talgarth, Brecknockshire.
 Her primary interests as a writer included Welsh history, Welsh literature, and Welsh folklore.
 In 1862, Williams wrote a book about Celtic fables, fairy tales, and legends.
 In 1869, she wrote a book about the history of Wales, using (in her words) "authentic sources".

 Biography

-She was born in Chelsea, the daughter of a naval official.
-She spent her youth in the family seat of Neuadd Felen, near Talgarth, where she developed an interest in Welsh history, literature and folklore, and associated with Augusta Hall, Lady Llanover.
-A volume of her poems was published privately in 1824, and she later published books on education in Wales, on Welsh folklore, and on Rev Thomas Price.
+Williams was born on 1 February 1806 in Chelsea in West London, the daughter of David Williams, a naval official, and Eleanor Williams.
+She spent her youth in the family seat of Neuadd Felen, near Talgarth in Powys, where she developed an interest in Welsh history, literature and folklore, and associated with Augusta Hall, Lady Llanover.
+A volume of her poems was published privately in 1824, and she later published books on education in Wales, on Welsh folklore, and on Reverend Thomas Price.

-She wrote the first article published in the first volume of the Cambrian Journal in 1854, which was her 1843 English translation of an article written in French by the German Dr Carl Meyer of Rinteln, on the philology of Celtic languages, which had won the Great Prize at the Cymreigyddion y Fenni Eisteddfod at Abergavenny in October 1842.
+Williams wrote the first article published in the first volume of the Cambrian Journal in 1854, which was her 1843 English translation of an article written in French by the German Dr Carl Meyer of Rinteln, on the philology of Celtic languages, which had won the Great Prize at the Cymreigyddion y Fenni Eisteddfod at Abergavenny in October 1842.

-She returned to Chelsea in 1856, where she continued to write and publish, including an 1857 book on the nurse Elizabeth Davis.
+Williams returned to Chelsea in 1856, where she continued to write and publish, including an 1857 book on the nurse Elizabeth Davis.
 Her 1869 book on the history of Wales was highly regarded.
 Her history of the parish of Glasbury was published in Archaeologia Cambrensis 1870.
 She assisted Henry Brinley Richards with his book on the Songs of Wales, published in 1873.

-She remained in London until her death, and she was buried at Brompton Cemetery.
+Williams remained in London until her death, and she was buried at Brompton Cemetery.

 In 2020 the University of Wales Press published a biography of Jane Williams by Gwyneth Tyson Roberts.